 - death due to hypovolemic shock (when severe dehydration results in there not being enough blood for your heart to pump)

 - hypernatremic seizure (seizures caused by extreme high levels of sodium in the blood)

-- polyuria test– measures 24-hour urine output by direct collection
+- polyuria test, which measures 24-hour urine output by direct collection

-- measurement of pH, density, sodium potassium, chloride etc.
+- measurement of pH, sodium potassium, chloride etc.

 - MRI etiology

-- blood test– to measure sodium potassium, chloride, urea, creatine, etc.
+- blood test to measure levels of sodium, potassium, chloride, urea, creatine, etc.

-- bendroflumethiazide (bendrofluazide)– reduces thirst and night urination frequency
+- bendroflumethiazide (bendrofluazide) to reduce thirst and night urination frequency

 - drugs to regulate water excretion (thiazide, amiloride, indomethacin etc.)